Emmanuelle Guyon, the mirror of your emotions

 "Manjano" pendant with jade

-This resilient stone is highly prized in decoration and jewelry, actually comprising three distinct minerals with similar appearances: jadeite, nephrite, and kosmochlor.
+This stone, highly valued in decor and jewelry, actually encompasses three distinct but visually similar minerals: jadeite, nephrite, and kosmochlor.

 Stories, legends and beliefs about the jade stone

-The Egyptians revered this stone, associating it with Maat, the goddess of justice.
+The Egyptians revered jade, associating it with Maat, the goddess of justice, as its green color symbolized balance, truth, and harmony.

-The Celts of Ireland linked jade to Brigit, the goddess of the feminine principle.
+Among the Celts of Ireland, jade was linked to Brigit, the goddess of the feminine principle, fertility, and healing.

 History, lore an healing properties of jade